gem-pasteur/PanACoTA/doc/source/starting.rst

 You will then be able to use the package from any directory in your computer, just as any other software.

-If you have permission issues, you can either use ``sudo`` before the previous command lines to install it as root, or, if you do not have root access, use ``./make --user`` to install it locally.
+.. note:: If you have permission issues, you can either use ``sudo`` before the previous command lines to install it as root, or, if you do not have root access, use ``./make --user`` to install it locally.

-.. note:: Dependencies installed by ``make`` script: 'prokka'.
+.. note:: Dependencies installed by ``make`` script are: 'prokka'.

 .. warning:: If you plan to work on the scripts, choose the development installation (see 'Developer documentation').